Amanda Wasserman (Director)

 club, she was chosen to choreograph her own pieces for the upcoming

 semesters.
-Monica has won many prestigious choreography awards and her routines have received many high score and special awards during the 2011-2012 competition season.
+Monica has won many prestigious choreography awards and her routines have received many high score and special awards.
 She is so excited to continue to enrich young lives through the art of

 dance and choreograph more great works for dance competitions at Modern